MHM23-Mangalam Holi Mahotsav 2023

 Help those who are in need

-Make our future generations aware of their culture and Dharma to foster and develop a positive sense of self-identity, infuse cultural awareness, reinforce their morals and beliefs and help preserve our heritage and Sanatan way of life.
+Making our future generations aware of their culture and Dharma that will foster and develop in them a positive sense of self-identity, infuse cultural awareness, reinforce their morals and beliefs and help preserve our heritage and Sanatan way of life.

 Durga Puja celebrates the victory of the goddess Durga over the demon king Mahishasura.
 It begins on the same day as Navratri, a nine-night festival in many northern and western states that more broadly celebrates the divine feminine (shakti).

 Dussehra, in Hinduism, holiday marking the triumph of Rama, an avatar of Vishnu, over the 10-headed demon king Ravana, who abducted Rama’s wife, Sita.
 The festival’s name is derived from the Sanskrit words dasha (“ten”) and hara (“defeat”).